Silicon Wafer Glossary

 T

-thickness – this is the distance between the front and back surfaces of the wafer.
+Thickness: Distance between the front and back surfaces of a wafer.

 W